Crouchie off the mark

 2010 - Martin Kelly and Dani Pacheco both signed new contracts to keep them at Anfield until 2014.
 Kelly struck once in 62 senior appearances before moving to Crystal Palace for a reported £2m in August 2014, while Pacheco featured on seventeen occasions before moving on to AD Alcorcón in September 2013.

 1932 – Centre-half Norman James played his eighth and last reds game in our 3-3 draw with Sunderland at Anfield, with centre-forward Harold Barton, inside-left Syd Roberts and forward Dave Wright on target.
 James Connor nabbed two of his five goals past us, with Raich Carter scoring the first of his six against the reds.

 Stig the boss

 2003 - Stig Inge Bjørnebye was named Norway’s Assistant Manager under former Rosenborg BK manager Åge Hareide, who also took over that day following their Euro 2004 play-off defeat to Spain the previous month.
-He is no longer in that role, having moved unsuccessfully into club management.

 Happy birthday Mr Kozma

 1964 - Istvan Kozma was born in Paszto.
-The Hungarian international spent two seasons at Anfield, having impressed Graeme Souness while playing for Dunfermline Athletic, but made just ten first-team appearance for the reds after signing for £300,000 in February 1992.
-He returned to his homeland to sign for Tatabánya after he failed to secure a work permit in England in June 1993.
+The Hungarian international spent two seasons at Anfield, having impressed Graeme Souness while playing for Dunfermline Athletic, but made just ten first-team appearances for the reds after signing for £300,000 in February 1992.
+He returned to his homeland to sign for Tatabánya after he failed to secure a new work permit in England in June 1993.

 2001 - Bruce Grobbelaar took over as coach of struggling South African top flight side Hellenic.
 He remained in the post for just five months.